The Debate Between Liberal and Conservative - 12.21

 We're divided by our cultures.

-It's pushed on us on a daily basis where we struggled for many, many, many years thank uh thanks to a God given constitution and rights, uh, God granted rights in this constitution and the founding fathers that put this thing together so eventually um true equality could grow.
+It's pushed on us on a daily basis where we struggled for many, many, many years thanks to a God-given constitution and rights, God-granted rights in this constitution and our founding fathers that put this thing together so eventually true equality could grow.

-I kept thinking, you know, every Thursday I come on here, and at first it was Rick Unger, and then it was Geraldo, and then my good buddy uh Daniel McLaughlin was uh would come in here, and I thought, you know, we debate every Thursday about uh liberal versus conservative.
+I kept thinking, you know, every Thursday I come on here and at first it was Rick Unger and then it was Geraldo and then my good buddy Danielle McLaughlin would come in here.

-Of course, on my news feed on uh Twitter and Facebook, they get slammed.
+Course, on my newsfeed, on Twitter and Facebook, they get slammed.

-But I thought to myself, let's talk about Christmas and this exceptionalism and talk about what uh a liberal thinks about um how great this country is versus a conservative.
+But I thought to myself, let's talk about Christmas and this exceptionalism and talk about what a liberal thinks about how great this country is versus a conservative.

 You'll start to see that there's no real difference here.